Bayes’ Theorem

 For a fair coin $(p = 0.5)$:

-$P(B)$ and $P(B \mid A)$ **are the same when you only have a single hypothesis** like “fair coin,” with probability 1; in real Bayesian inference, $P(B)$ aggregates likelihoods across all competing hypotheses.
+$P(E)$ and $P(E \mid H)$ **are the same when you only have a single hypothesis** like “fair coin,” with probability 1; in real Bayesian inference, $P(E)$ aggregates likelihoods across all competing hypotheses.

 ## Hypothesis testing